-Pop Clearances are to be initiated and observed by dedicated SCC clinical instructors only.
-It is the responsibility of the clinical instructors to get the Pop Clearances done.
-If an SCC instructor asks a staff tech to get a Pop Clearance done on a student, this will be allowed.
-Otherwise, staff technologist are not allowed to do Pop Clearances.
+Pop Clearances are to be initiated and observed by dedicated SCC clinical preceptors only.
+It is the responsibility of the clinical preceptor to get the Pop Clearances done.
+If an SCC preceptor asks a staff tech to get a Pop Clearance done on a student, this will be allowed.
+Otherwise, staff technologists are not allowed to do Pop Clearances.